-(a) All Miniature Swine kept within the City of Fort Worth shall be microchipped or have other approved permanent identification and be registered with a national registry within 14 days from the time the animal is taken to its place of residence.
+(a) All Miniature Swine kept within the City of Fort Worth shall be microchipped or licensed and be registered with a national registry within 14 days from the time the animal is taken to its place of residence.

 Sec.
 6-73 CONDITIONS.